Orix Buffaloes: Hankyu Braves

 On October 19, 1988, Hankyu Railway sold the franchise to the lease company Orient Lease (since 1989 known as Orix Group), in what was known as "the longest day of the Pacific League".
 The reason is that when the franchise sale occurred, the Kintetsu Buffaloes played the legendary "10.19" double-header for the Pacific League pennant, only to miss the pennant out because of the second game ending in a tie.
 For Kintetsu to win the pennant, they had to win both games in the doubleheader against the Lotte Orions.
 The sale was a surprise; at that time, it was much rarer for a Japanese professional baseball team to change owners, not to mention for a large company to sell one of its parts.
 In that case, Hankyu Railway was thought of as one of the big companies that would never need to do such a thing.
 The sale was also a surprise, given that prior to Hankyu founder Ichizo Kobayashi's death in 1957, he decreed that under any circumstances, Hankyu must never sell the Braves and the Takarazuka Revue, both of which were passion projects of his.
 As it turned out, however, the Braves had to be sold in order for Hankyu to keep the Revue afloat.

 The sale was not without two assurances: the team name would remain "Braves", and the franchise would stay in Nishinomiya.
-During the first two years of new ownership, the team was known as the Orix Braves and played in Nishinomiya.
+During the first two years of new ownership, the team was known as the Orix Braves (オリックス・ブレーブス, Orikkusu Burēbusu) and played in Nishinomiya.